 But the meeting between dance and text is not only in the design of the shows: it also occurs and appears on stage.
-In many dance shows, contrary to what one might expect, many words are spoken, often drawn from literary texts.
+In many dance shows, contrary to what one might expect, many words are spoken, and often drawn from literary texts.
 Sometimes a text is read or recited at the same time as the dance.
 An author can also be present on the stage: becoming a performer in a choreographic spectacle, he then changes status and his text is suddenly heard differently.

 Le Puits de l'épervier, “is the story of an old man who wants to drink the water from a well that is supposed to give immortality, but a guardian protects the well and prevents the old man from drinking.
-In this piece, Yano seeks to simultaneously show the same character at various ages of life.
-The choreographer adapts Yeats’ story to question this relationship with time and death, which haunts and stimulates him all at once.
+In this piece, Yano seeks to simultaneously show the same character at various ages of his life.”
+The choreographer adapts the story written by Yeats to question this relationship with time and with death which haunts and stimulates him all at once.
 He thus creates a personal form of storytelling, like he does in several of his choreographies (Ciné-fiction n°1, Ishtar et Tammuz, duo d’amour and Salomé, parabole du désir).

 A few words about Don Quixotte

 Jean-Claude Gallotta created Presque Don Quichotte in 1999.
-The choreographer did not want to consider the actual character, but wanted the dancers to adapt “the idea of Don Quixote”.
-The character created by Miguel de Cervantes seduces with his ardour and his ingeniousness; he is a highly choreographic figure who has a go, perseveres, and engages his body.
+The choreographer did not want to deal with the actual character, but wanted the dancers to adapt “the idea of Don Quixote”.
+The character created by Miguel de Cervantes seduces with his ardour and his ingeniousness; he is a highly choreographic figure who has a go, insists and engages his body.

 The character of Don Quixote has inspired many artists.
 In addition to Jean-Claude Gallotta, there have notably been Marius Petipa (Don Quichotte, in 1869), José Montalvo (Don Quichotte du Trocadéro, in 2013), Alexandre Théry (Le Projet Don Quichotte, in 2011) and Dominique Boivin (Don Quichotte! solo provisoire, in 2009).

-Often indeed, it is more the legendary figure of Don Quixote, rather than the text itself, which inspires contemporary choreographers.
-Dominique Boivin also chooses to pursue the character: “as an artist, dancer, performer, I wanted to embody Don Quixote like a bag of bones, to experience his thinness in an organic way, not to worry about narration, anecdotes, but to fully take on the destiny of this pathetic, obsolete, human “hero”.
+Dominique Boivin also chooses to pursue the character: “as an artist, dancer, performer, I wanted to embody Don Quixote like a bag of bones, to experience his thinness in an organic way, not to worry about narration, anecdotes, but to fully take on the destiny of this pathetic, obsolete, human “hero”.”

 The destiny of Othello returns the choreographer to the vacillating identity which he feels deeply: “When you start to no longer recognise yourself in any identifiable territory, the imaginary becomes your territory.
 This is what [Edouard] Glissant calls créolité.
 I feel happy among foreigners because there is a type of vagueness, of opacity which suits me, because then the concept of identity becomes less defined.”
 The figure of Othello allows the choreographer to simultaneously dance and stage the theatrical archetype and the autobiography.